Ginger Rogers adds some spice to some Spelling series…

 But either way, it’s sad that Ginger and Fred weren’t reunited for this role, which would have included one last dance for the pair where not just the tower would be set alight.
 But also the dance floor.

 The Third Fred Astaire and Ginger Rogers Blogathon 2020, No 30

 This post was added to For Love Letters to Old Hollywood and In The Good Old Days of Classic Hollywood‘s Third Fred Astaire & Ginger Rogers Blogathon.
 Other reviews with these Spelling productions are found HERE.
 A The Love Boat episode was reviewed HERE.
 Ginger Rogers was also reviewed HERE with Fred Astaire.
 Her co-stars in these episodes were reviewed here.
 The Love Boat guest stars include Jackie Earle Haley (Shutter Island), Dina Merrill (Batman) and John Hillerman (in his tribute HERE and in Magnum PI).
-Hotel stars included Ted Shackelford (Dallas and Knots Landing), Kathryn Leigh Scott (Dynasty and Space 1999), Valerie Landsburg (Fame) and Dack Rambo starred in Fantasy Island.
+Hotel stars included Ted Shackelford (Dallas and Knots Landing), Kathryn Leigh Scott (Hammer House of Horror, Dynasty and Space 1999), Valerie Landsburg (Fame) and Dack Rambo starred in Fantasy Island.
 Glitter stars reviewed here include Morgan Brittany HERE (in her Dallas role), Arte Johnson (Fantasy Island) and Jack Coleman (Dynasty).